WELCOME!

 There is no store in Blönduós that specializes in art supplies.
 You used to be able to buy a variety of yarn and basic office / arts and crafts supplies at the supermarket and in local gift shops, but unfortunately, yarn is no longer available at Kjörbúðin supermarket.
 You can buy some online (make sure to order from the Icelandic page of e.g. Alafoss for inland orders).
 There is quite a large selection of yarn at the supermarket in Sauðárkrókur, a 45 min drive from Blönduós.

 We don't process or sell wool.
-There are not many farms in Iceland selling wool or wool products directly (see also entry on wool above).
+There are not many farms in Iceland selling wool or wool products directly (see also entry on wool above.
+Please never bring unwashed / raw wool into the house).
 You might be able to get some sample wool (small amounts) from a local farmer (contact johanna@textilmidstod.is) or buy wool locally from Ístex factory/wool washery in Blönduós, but this really depends on the time of year and general demand (sheep shearing season is fall / spring).
 You can send them an email at istex@istex.is.
 Generally speaking, we recommend that you bring all the materials you need for your artwork.
 If you want to buy artist materials, there are good art supply stores in Reykjavík - the shop(ping) landscape changes quickly in Iceland, so best search for e.g. "art supply stores Reykjavík" online to get the most up-to-date information.
 You could also check the larger suppliers directly online in case they mail online orders.

 Can I mail supplies to the Textile Center?